nonceacademy/Zero-Event/slides.md

 The term "white paper" comes to us from a 100-year-old practice of government reporting in the UK.

-government agencies provided data to Parliament to help them make decisions, they would offer a short, focused reports on a single topic with white covers.
+Government agencies provided data to Parliament to help them make decisions, they would offer a short, focused reports on a single topic with white covers.

 This document with information to solve a problem, is now known in many industries as a "white paper."